bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

     bokeh server

-Next, issue the following command on the **local machine** to establish an ssh tunnel to the remote host:
+Next, issue the following command on the **local machine** to establish an SSH tunnel to the remote host:

 .. code-block:: sh

     ssh -NfL localhost:5006:localhost:5006 user@remote.host

 Replace *user* with your username on the remote host and *remote.host* with the hostname/IP address of the system hosting the Bokeh server.
 You may be prompted for login credentials for the remote system.
 After the connection is set up you will be able to navigate to ``localhost:5006`` as though the Bokeh server were running on the local machine.

 The second, slightly more complicated case occurs when there is a gateway between the server and the local machine.
 In that situation a reverse tunnel must be estabished from the server to the gateway.
 Additionally the tunnel from the local machine will also point to the gateway.

 Issue the following commands on the **remote host** where the Bokeh server will run:

 .. code-block:: sh

     nohup bokeh server &
     ssh -NfR 5006:localhost:5006 user@gateway.host

 Replace *user* with your username on the gateway and *gateway.host* with the hostname/IP address of the gateway.
 You may be prompted for login credentials for the gateway.

 Now set up the other half of the tunnel, from the local machine to the gateway.
 On the **local machine**:

 .. code-block:: sh

     ssh -NfL localhost:5006:localhost:5006 user@gateway.host

 Again, replace *user* with your username on the gateway and *gateway.host* with the hostname/IP address of the gateway.
 You should now be able to access the Bokeh server from the local machine by navigating to ``localhost:5006`` on the local machine, as if the Bokeh server were running on the local machine.
 You can even set up client connections from a Jupyter notebook running on the local machine.

 .. note::
     We intend to expand this section with more guidance for other tools and